Aliases for SMAD3 Gene

 GeneCards Summary for SMAD3 Gene

 SMAD3 (SMAD Family Member 3) is a Protein Coding gene.
-Diseases associated with SMAD3 include smad3-related loeys-dietz syndrome and smad3-related thoracic aortic aneurysms and aortic dissections.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is SMAD1.
+Diseases associated with SMAD3 include Loeys-Dietz Syndrome 3 and Familial Thoracic Aortic Aneurysm And Aortic Dissection.
+Among its related pathways are Apelin signaling pathway and Adherens junction.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is SMAD2.

 Receptor-regulated SMAD (R-SMAD) that is an intracellular signal transducer and transcriptional modulator activated by TGF-beta (transforming growth factor) and activin type 1 receptor kinases.
 Binds the TRE element in the promoter region of many genes that are regulated by TGF-beta and, on formation of the SMAD3/SMAD4 complex, activates transcription.
 Also can form a SMAD3/SMAD4/JUN/FOS complex at the AP-1/SMAD site to regulate TGF-beta-mediated transcription.
 Has an inhibitory effect on wound healing probably by modulating both growth and migration of primary keratinocytes and by altering the TGF-mediated chemotaxis of monocytes.
 This effect on wound healing appears to be hormone-sensitive.
 Regulator of chondrogenesis and osteogenesis and inhibits early healing of bone fractures.
 Positively regulates PDPK1 kinase activity by stimulating its dissociation from the 14-3-3 protein YWHAQ which acts as a negative regulator.